"The care of the Earth is our most ancient and most worthy,

-We're concerned about invasives on private property AND public lands.
-We're happy to share opportunities in our communities to give the trees some love.
-Have an event to share?
+We love trees.
+We're happy to share opportunities in our communities to stand up for trees and give them the support and appreciation they deserve.
+Have news or an event to share?
 Please contact us.

 March 10: We joined the Kenilworth Residents' Association and Asheville GreenWorks in the Seven Springs Park clean-up.
 Spent 3 hours reclaiming the trail; pulling invasives like English ivy & Multiflora rose; cleaning the creek, and pruning.
 See photo gallery for pics!